choughton21/NNProject/README.md

 Battle Ship

-I will use deep learning to teach a computer to play battleship.
+I will use reinforcement learning to teach a computer to play battleship.
 The steps I plan to take/ goals are:

 1. Write battleship game in python
 2. Make battleship game compatible with openai gym environment